DevExpress-Examples/asp-net-mvc-grid-custom-binding-and-xpo/Readme.md

 To add this functionality to an existing ASP.NET MVC project, do the following:

 1. Copy the [XpoHelper.cs](./CS/XPCustomBindingExample/XPO/XpoHelper.cs) (VB: [XpoHelper.vb](./VB/XPCustomBindingExample/XPO/XpoHelper.vb)) file to your project.
-If the project already contains a similar helper class, you can replace it or use both the implementations together.
+If the project already contains a similar helper class, you can replace it or use both implementations together.
 2. Add required connection strings to your **Web.config** file.
 Refer to the Microsoft documentation to learn more about the `<connectionStrings>` configuration section:
     * [Creating a Connection String and Working with SQL Server LocalDB](https://learn.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/creating-a-connection-string)
     * [SQL Server Connection Strings for ASP.NET Web Applications](https://learn.microsoft.com/en-us/previous-versions/aspnet/jj653752(v=vs.110)?redirectedfrom=MSDN).